Fast and exact audit scheduling optimization: Conclusion

 \section{Conclusion}

-Inspired by Adoly's et al. \cite{ElAdoly2018}, we formulate the scheduling problem as a multi-commodity network flow problem.
-This led to a 24 fold speed up in comparison to an arguably more intuitive formulation with a 3-dimensional search space.
-Our contribution is in adapting multi-commodity network flow formulation from \textit{shift-based} scheduling with fixed starting and end times, as used by Adoly's et al., to \textit{task-based} scheduling, where the tasks can be done anytime in a temporal window.
+We implemented a schedule optimizer for an auditing firm and published the code at \href{https://github.com/janmotl/audit-scheduling}{github.com/janmotl/audit-scheduling}.
+We formulated the scheduling problem as a multi-commodity network flow problem.
+Our contribution is in adapting a multi-commodity network flow formulation from \textit{shift-based} scheduling with fixed starting and end times, to \textit{task-based} scheduling, where the tasks can be performed at any time in a temporal window.

-According to the auditors, the introduction of some automated planner was necessary because the handmade scheduling started to take an unacceptably long time.
-Our planner implementation reduced the time to schedule from 3 days to 45 minutes.
+According to the auditors, the introduction of some automated planners was necessary because the handmade scheduling started to take an unacceptably long time.
+Our planner implementation reduced the time to schedule from 3 days to 45 min.
 As a byproduct, the computer-generated schedule is of higher quality than the handmade schedule.
-The most appreciated improvement was the reduction in the number of auditors to recruit from 3 to 2.
+The most appreciated improvement was the reduction in the number of auditors to recruit from three to two, because the wage makes a significant part of all their expenses.

-In the future, the firm plans to apply the implemented planner to all 200 auditors that they have.
-We plan to extend the planner to take into account the flu season when a portion of the auditors is expected to be unavailable.
+In future work, we plan to extend the planner to consider the flu season when some of the auditors are expected to be unavailable.